Alchiadus/base16-syntax/README.md

 Alternatively, the theme can be changed in the Preview Mode.
 Toggle the _Command Palette_ (`ctrl-shift-P`).
 Type in `Base16 Syntax: Select Theme` and choose another theme from the list.
 While browsing through the list of available themes a live preview of each selected theme is automatically applied to all open files.

 Note: by default, only the styles matching the UI theme are shown in the Preview Mode, i.e. only dark styles are shown when using a dark UI theme and only light styles are shown when using a light UI theme.
-This can be disabled by going to the _Settings_ view (`cmd-,`).
-Select the `Base16 Syntax` package section on the left side and uncheck `Match User Interface Theme`.
+This can be disabled by going to the `Base16 Syntax` _Settings_ view and uncheck `Match User Interface Theme`.

 ## Credits